khoi03/Video-Analytics-System-VAS/README.md

    - Counting people and other objects in each frame and presenting the results synchronized while playing the video;
    - Illustrating a canvas that exhibits detected objects (bounding box and object name) in each frame, synchronized with the video.

+## 2.Approach
+In this task, I utilize `Flask`, a Python framework, to develop a basic website, while employing `YOLOv8` model for content analysis in videos.
-**Notably,** all results in the [Example results](https://github.com/khoi03/Video-Analytics-System-VAS/blob/master/README.md#iiexample-results) section were obtained using the nano Yolov8 model(yolov8n.pt).
-Furthermore, if you have a strong GPU, you may consider using a larger Yolov8 model, which provides more accurate predictions but takes longer to process.
+**Notably,** all results in the [Example results](https://github.com/khoi03/Video-Analytics-System-VAS/blob/master/README.md#iiexample-results) section were obtained using the nano YOLOv8 model(yolov8n.pt).
+Furthermore, if you have a strong GPU, you may consider using a larger YOLOv8 model, which provides more accurate predictions but takes longer to process.

-## 2.Overview
+## 3.Overview

 ### i.
 UI
 This section illustrates the website's layout and its functions